kpuka/SIMAH_clean/Puka_2022_SES_x_Lifestyles/ReadMe.md

 This is the statistical code for:
 Puka, Buckley, Mulia, Lasserre, Rehm, and Probst (2022).
 Educational Attainment and Lifestyle Risk Factors Associated with All-Cause Mortality in the United States: Decomposing differential exposure and vulnerability.
 JAMA Health Forum.

+This repo is hereby licensed for use under the GNU GPL version 3.

-The data used is publically available from the National Center for Health Statistics.
+The data used is publicly available from the National Center for Health Statistics.

 - The 1997-2014 National Health Interview Survey (NHIS) survey are available here: https://www.cdc.gov/nchs/nhis/1997-2018.htm

 - The 2015 Public-Use Linked Mortality Files are available here: https://www.cdc.gov/nchs/data-linkage/mortality-public.htm

-The data files were extracted and initially manipuated using SAS.
+The data files were extracted and initially manipulated using SAS.
 All analyses were completed in R. The SAS and R code are available in this repository.
 The key variables included in the analyses are listed below.

 # Key Variables: